hakandundar34coding/system-monitoring-center/README.md

     * Monitoring and managing processes, users, startup applications and services (systemd)
     * Monitoring sensors and general system information
 * Language support (more languages will be added if translations are provided by contributors):
-    * Brazilian Portuguese, English, Turkish
+    * Brazilian Portuguese, Czech, English, Polish (initial), Turkish
 * Adapts to system theme
 * Free and open sourced